Everest Base Camp with Island Peak Expedition - 16 Days

 • Sightseeing tours of historical UNESCO World Heritage Sites in Kathmandu

-The 20-day Island Peak Climbing starts with a short flight from Kathmandu to Lukla.
+The 16 Days Island Peak Climbing starts with a short flight from Kathmandu to Lukla.
 But before that, we have a full-day sightseeing tour of Kathmandu's UNESCO World Heritage Sites.
 The trekking journey begins once you land in Lukla.
 We trek through Phakding to Namche Bazaar, then Tengboche, Dingboche, and Lobuche, and finally reach Everest Base Camp.
 We also take a morning hike to Kala Patthar to observe the glorious Himalayan sunrise over Mt.
 Everest and the surrounding mountains.

 The Island Peak climb continues further by a returning trek to Thukla and then to Dingboche.
 We trek to the Island Base Camp via Chhukum and finally climb through a mountainous section to Island Peak Summit.
 After an excursion around the peak, we retrace our steps back to the base camp, then to Pangboche, Namche, and finally get back to Lukla via Phakding and then fly back to Kathmandu.
 You have a leisurely day in Kathmandu to rest before you fly back to your home country.